wadmp/wadmp.github.io/src/gen3/explanations/permissions/README.md

 * User
   * View - Allows viewing a list of users they have access to
-  * Create - Allows the user to create new users to their company in the system
+  * Create - Allows the user to create new users for their company in the system
   * Edit - Allows the user to edit an existing user in the system
   * Delete - Allows the user to delete another user in the system